CIT Group: Early 2000s

 In 2001, Tyco acquired CIT for $9.2 billion in stock.
 CIT was renamed as Tyco Capital.

 Tyco ran into operating troubles and sold or spun off non-core operations, including CIT.
 On July 8, 2002, Tyco completed its divestment of its Tyco Capital business through an initial public offering, via the sale of 100% of the common shares in CIT Group Inc.

 In 2004, the company acquired the technology-leasing unit of GATX for about $200 million in cash.

-In 2006, CIT moved its global headquarters back to New York City, opening a new headquarters at 11 West 42nd Street, across from the New York Public Library.
+In April 2006, CIT opened its new global headquarters at the Salmon Tower Building in New York City.

 Under the leadership of CEO Jeff Peek, assets at CIT rose 77% from 2004 to the end of 2007 as it acquired companies in education lending and subprime mortgages.
 Those acquisitions turned out to be disastrous for the company and in the following eight quarters, CIT reported more than $3 billion in losses.

 Bankruptcy and reorganization

-On July 1, 2008, the company announced the sale of its home lending division to Lone Star Funds for $1.5 billion in cash and the assumption of $4.4 billion in debt and the sale of its manufactured housing loan portfolio, with a face value of $470 million in loans, to Vanderbilt Mortgage and Finance for approximately $300 million.
+In July 2008, the company announced the sale of its home lending division to Lone Star Funds for $1.5 billion in cash and the assumption of $4.4 billion in debt and the sale of its manufactured housing loan portfolio, with a face value of $470 million in loans, to Vanderbilt Mortgage and Finance for approximately $300 million.

 In December 2008, CIT became a bank holding company to receive $2.33 billion in funds from the Troubled Asset Relief Program (TARP).

-On July 15, 2009, CIT's request for Federal Deposit Insurance Corporation loan guarantees was rejected.

-On July 19, 2009, the company received $3 billion from its bondholders including Pacific Investment Management Company (PIMCO) to delay bankruptcy.
+In July 2009, CIT's request for Federal Deposit Insurance Corporation loan guarantees was rejected due to high operating losses and weak credit metrics.
+The company instead received $3 billion from its bondholders including Pacific Investment Management Company (PIMCO) to delay bankruptcy.

-On November 1, 2009, CIT filed a prepackaged bankruptcy under Chapter 11.
+In November 2009, CIT filed a prepackaged bankruptcy under Chapter 11.

-On December 10, 2009, CIT emerged from bankruptcy protection.
+In December 2009, CIT emerged from bankruptcy protection.

 As part of the reorganization plan, CIT named seven new independent directors.
-On January 19, 2010, Peter J. Tobin, a member of the board of directors, was named interim chief executive officer, replacing Jeff Peek, who resigned effective January 15, 2010.
-On February 8, 2010, former Merrill Lynch CEO John Thain was hired as chairman and chief executive officer.
+In January 2010, Peter J. Tobin, a member of the board of directors, was named interim chief executive officer, replacing Jeff Peek, who resigned effective January 15, 2010.
+In February 2010, former Merrill Lynch CEO John Thain was hired as chairman and chief executive officer.

 In June 2014, the company acquired Direct Capital.